sindu2296/AgentsToAllies/README.md

 4. Select branch: `main`
 5. Click **Create codespace**

-### 2. Wait for Environment Setup
+### 2. Wait for Automatic Environment Setup
 The Codespace will automatically:
 - ✅ Pull the repository code
 - ✅ Install Python 3.13.9
+- ✅ Install all dependencies from `requirements.txt`
 - ✅ Install all required VS Code extensions
-- ✅ Configure port forwarding for applications
+- ✅ Configure port forwarding for applications (e.g., Streamlit on port 8501)
-- ✅ Set up the development environment

 **This takes 2-5 minutes on first creation.**